mariaalonzo16/travel-gallery/README.md

 ## Usage

 After the project files are cloned, feel free to edit the HTML, CSS, and JavaScript files.
-The HTML files can be found within the `pages` directory, while CSS files can be found within the `style` directory and JavaScript files in `js` directory.
-To view the application and the changes you make to the code open `index.html` root-directory file in your web browser.
+The HTML files can be found within the `pages` directory, while CSS files can be found within the `style` directory, and JavaScript files in `js` directory.
+To view the application and the changes you make to the code, open the `index.html` root-directory file in your web browser.

 ## Roadmap

 Piece of Spain remains an on-going project, open to contributions.
 Functionality that could improve the UX include the following:

 1) Optimize the responsiveness
-2) Use a back-end server
+2) Use a back-end server to store form data

 ## Bugs and Issues